7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

-Abstract classes or traits without obvious concrete subclasses may hinder the readability of a codebase, if you still want to use them to avoid writing the full constructor, you may use @scaladoc[@impl](izumi.distage.model.definition.impl) annotation to aid the reader in understanding your intentions.
+Abstract classes or traits without obvious concrete subclasses may hinder the readability of a codebase, if you still want to use them to avoid writing the full constructor, you may use an optional @scaladoc[@impl](izumi.distage.model.definition.impl) documenting annotation to aid the reader in understanding your intention.

 ```scala mdoc:to-string
 @impl abstract class Impl(